MistraModel/Mistra/README.md

 __Mistra__ is a one dimensional chemical model of the Marine Boundary layer.

-The [MistraModel](https://github.com/MistraModel) version in this repository is similar -- with very small (mostly cosmetic) differences -- to the __Mistra-UEA__ version.
-It is released under an open source license (GPLv2, see the `LICENSE` file), as agreed by the majority of the contributors to Mistra project over the years.
+The [MistraModel](https://github.com/MistraModel) version in this repository is similar -- with very small, mostly cosmetic, differences -- to the __Mistra-UEA__ version.
+It is released under an open source license (GPLv2, see the `LICENSE` file), as agreed by the majority of the Mistra contributors.

 For information about authorship, credits, acknowledgements, and funding, see the `CREDITS.md` file.

 > [!Warning]
 >
 > Note that the Mistra-UEA version of the model was published (Bock et al., Geosci.
-Model Dev., 2022) without the knowledge and/or approval of most of the Mistra contributors, and under a licence which was not agreed upon by them.
+Model Dev., 2022) without the knowledge or approval of most of the Mistra contributors, and under a licence which was not agreed upon by them.
 For more information, see the open discussion and the editor comments during the peer-review of the paper on the GMD website: https://gmd.copernicus.org/articles/15/5807/2022/gmd-15-5807-2022-discussion.html
 >
-> Therefore, __the use of the Mistra-UEA version of the model in publications is *discouraged*__ until all the authorship and licensing issues are resolved.
-However, the code can be reused in other projects under the open source terms of the GPLv2 license.
+> Therefore, __the use of the Mistra model in publications is *discouraged*__ until all the authorship and licensing issues are resolved.
+However, the code is open source and can be reused in other projects under the terms of the GPLv2 license.

 How to install Mistra